 - In addition, it can help to prevent cancer.

 - Furthermore, a ketogenic Diet successfully helps prevent epilepsy and is valuable for type II diabetes.

 - Fewer carb intakes may not be suitable for your health.

 - It is so restricted that sometimes you do not take complete nutrition as it lacks specific vitamins, minerals, and fibers.

 - It is not helpful for those who have kidney issues.

 - Similarly, if your goal is to have a diet for therapeutic reasons, this is not for you.

 Weight loss on a Keto Diet

-It has been proven through numerous researches and studies that a high protein keto diet is extremely useful in weight loss.
-A Keto diet removes all forms of junk food and sugar from your diet.
-Moreover, it reduces the number of carbs to its minimum while increasing protein intake.
+We have proven through many research studies that a high protein keto diet is beneficial for fat loss.
+Also, this is because a Keto diet removes all forms of junk food and sugar from your diet.
+Therefore, it reduces the number of carbs to its minimum while increasing protein intake.

 A low intake of carbs deprives your body of glucose, the primary energy source.
 Our brains need glucose supply daily.
-Therefore, when carb intake reduces, our bodies start to break down stored glucose to release energy.
-Once our body is deprived of insulin, it begins to use fat as a primary energy source.
+Therefore, when carb intake reduces, our bodies break down stored glucose to release energy.
+Once our body is deprived of insulin, it uses fat as a primary energy source.
 Thus, keto successfully helps with weight loss.